 - On the expensive side; not for those on a budget

 - Only one color available

-- Doesn’t have your typical sateen feel
+- Doesn’t have a typical silky sateen feel

 - No sizes for smaller beds